DavidAllX/eleventy-base-blog/content/blog/building-mount-purpose.md

   - mount-ethos
 ---

-Mount Purpose didn't begin when I launched this website yesterday.
-It didn't even begin with the three gatherings I hosted in DC earlier this year.
+Mount Purpose didn't begin when I launched this website.
+It didn't even begin with the three gatherings I hosted in DC in 2024.

 It began the day I walked away from my first mountain.